 What type is it

 ♦ The Marmot Force 2p Tent is a 3-season tool, and as such, it is built as a double layer structure with the inner tent and the fly.
-The upper body of the inner tent is completely the No-See-Um Mesh, so this is a structure which does not keep the warmth and this is one of the reasons why it is not a winter tent.
+The upper body of the inner tent is completely the No-See-Um Mesh, so this is a structure that does not keep the warmth and this is one of the reasons why it is not a winter tent.

 ♦ The tent is also fully freestanding, but as usual, this applies to the inner tent only.
 To have a fully functional fly, it is necessary to stake it to the ground.
 But indeed, you can manage without it if the terrain is such that staking it is not possible.